Combat

 Combat represents time in slow motion, when the passage of Time is measured in seconds rather than minutes or hours.
 Most commonly it is used when there are two or more parties in battle with one another, but it can also be used whenever time is a factor for determining the outcome of an event, such as when exposed to a fast-acting poison or when holding your breath.
 Combat is measured in segments and rounds, with each round being composed of 10 segments.
 Ten rounds represent about 1 moment, which is approximately 2 to 3 minutes of real time.

 The GM determines when combat will start, but most frequently it occurs when hostile creatures become aware of each other, or a decision is made by one hostile creature to attack another.
-When combat begins, the GM will determine Tide of Battle and will ask the players to roll initiative for their characters, then he will roll initiative for the NPCs and/or monsters.
+When combat begins, the GM determines Tide of Battle and will ask the players to roll initiative for their characters, then he will roll initiative for the NPCs and/or monsters.

 Tide of Battle

 Before combat begins, your GM will determine Tide of Battle.
 Tide of Battle represents the morale of each side of the combat, based on the personal strengths, numbers, and position of each side.
-When Tide of Battle is in the favor of your party, you will receive a bonus to your Attack Rolls and Defenses equal to the current Tide of Battle.
-If Tide of Battle is in favor of your opponents, they will receive the bonus.
+When Tide of Battle is in the favor of your party, you receive a bonus to your Attack Rolls and Defenses equal to the current Tide of Battle.
+If Tide of Battle is in favor of your opponents, they receive the bonus.
 If Tide of Battle is even between all opponents, there is a Neutral Tide and no bonus is given.
-Tide of Battle will shift throughout the combat, adjusting according to how each side is faring against the other.
+Tide of Battle can shift throughout the combat, adjusting according to how each side is faring against the other.
 See Tide of Battle for more information.

 Initiative